 This new malicious threat uses ads to spread malware.
 The slight lull in malware as a cyber threat has gone away with this new and unfortunate means to deposit malware onto devices.
 These threats are a new form of the old browser-locking webpages and fake alerts about computer virus infections that have worked for years.
 This is another threat that can be remedied by a correctly educated workforce.
 While more sophisticated, these ads are still quite easy to detect if you make sure that your workforce knows what to look for.

 Last, but certainly not least, ransomware is likely never going to go away.
 This sophisticated process utilizes hackers who gain access to company data through Dark Web ransomware kits.
 These kinds of attacks are successful annually against major companies as well as smaller entities.

 This is an expensive attack to resolve as you will almost certainly have to pay the ransom to get your data back.
-There are few other solutions to this kind of attack at this time.
+There are few other solutions to this kind of attack at this time like getting a network penetration test to find the areas where you need to boost your cybersecurity measures so you are better prepared to protect against cyberattacks.
+You can learn more about it here.
 The true means to protect yourself against this threat is to have a back-up plan in place that prevents the hacker from forcing you to pay for your data.

 Protect Yourself Before You Become a Victim

 Never assume your business or company will not be the victim of a cyberattack.
 If you have employees working from home, or you do not have security processes or measures in place, this can be exploited by ‘bad actors’.
 Investing for cybersecurity protection or at a minimum, following best practice, is likely a small price to pay than being the victim of a malicious attack.
 Educate your employees and protect your company with the best cyberattack prevention tactics from the beginning.
 In cybersecurity, the best defense is a good offense.